jonasermert/jonasermert/README.md

 📡 Looking for Job as Developer

-🔭 I’m currently watching "" from  on Udemy
+🔭 I’m currently watching "" from  on

 👯 I’m looking to collaborate on Java Intermediate Projects